InfernalConcept/DS4DRV_Easy/README.md

 # DS4DRV_Easy
 #Install script for DS4DRV by: Librebowski.
-#This script enables and sets up DS4DRV for lazy people.
+#This script enables and configures DS4DRV with X-Box and PlayStation configurations with the ability to switch FAST between the two.

 Instructions for install: